activeguild/vite-plugin-i18n-validator/README.md

 # vite-plugin-i18n-validator

-A plugin validates keys and values in Json files in localization.\
+A plugin validates Json files with internationalization support.

-It can also detect unset keys between specific languages.
+- Compare with the base language file to verify the presence of key and value.
+- _Optional:_ Use [textlint](https://github.com/textlint/textlint) to proofread values.

 ## Install